wearespindle/coastguard/README.md

 # coastguard

-This repository provides a docker-compose setup for Sentry behind nginx with peripherals installed.\
+This repository provides a docker-compose setup for Sentry.\
-It was made to provide a ready to use installation of [Sentry](https://getsentry.com) behind a nginx reverse proxy and with a mailserver and PostgreSQL and Redis in place.
+It was made to provide a ready to use installation of [Sentry](https://getsentry.com) with a mailserver, PostgreSQL and Redis in place.

+An nginx reverse proxy with SSL-terminatiron is optional.

 ## Installation